mscorcia/Natural-Disaster-Analysis/README.md

 ### Description of current accuracy score

 Our logistic regression resulted in an accuracy score of 89%, indicating the model is good way of predicting hurricane data and it predicted 89% of the Results accurately.
-Additionally, our logistic model resulted in the below confusion matrix.
+The first time we ran the model , we did not do the join with the temperature dataset yet, so we did not have average temperature as one of the inputs.
+With this first attempt, we only got an accuracy score of 79%, so the join on the two tables was able to enhance the model.Additionally, our logistic model resulted in the below confusion matrix.

 ![confusion_matrix](/Images/confusion_matrix.png)